softkraftco/terraform-nodeping/README.md

 #### Accounts

-This is an example declaration of `account` resource.
-Note that Nodeping in their documentation keeps using `Accounts`, but for the declatarion type uses `customer`, that is why  we use `accounts` for documentation purposes, but `nodeping_customer` for the declaration.
+It is an example declaration of `account` resource.
+Note that Nodeping in their documentation keeps using `Accounts`and for the definition type uses `customer` that is why we use `accounts` for documentation purposes, but `nodeping_customer` for the definition.

 ```hcl
 resource "nodeping_customer" "new_subaccount"{